Deletable edges in 3-connected graphs and their applications: Graphs without -deletable edges

-{\bf Theorem 2.2.
-(Construction Lemma)} {\it Suppose $G$ and $H$ are simple $3$-connected graphs and $H$ is not a wheel such that $G$ has an $H$-minor.
-If $G$ has no $H$-preserving deletable edge, then $G$ can be constructed from a rank $(r-1)$ graph $G'$, where $G'$ has no $H$-preserving deletable edges in one of the following ways: \begin{itemize} \item [(i)] $G = G'\circ f$; \item [(ii)] $G = G'+e \circ f$, where $e$ and $f$ are contained in a triad of $G$; or \item [(iii)] $G = G'+\{e_1, e_2\}\circ f$, where $\{e_1, e_2, f\}$ is a triad of $G$. \end{itemize}}
+Theorem \ref{FCT-TopDown} may be used to characterize excluded-minor classes, but for this we must look at it from a constructive approach.
+The set of three edges incident to a degree 3 vertex is called a {\it triad}. \begin{theorem} Suppose $G\not\cong W_{n-1}$ and $H\not\cong W_3$ are simple $3$-connected graphs such that $G$ has a proper $H$-minor, but no $H$-deletable edges.
+Then there exists a simple $3$-connected graph $G'$ with an $H$-minor, but no $H$-deletable edges, such that: \begin{itemize} \item [(i)] $G = G'\circ f$; \item [(ii)] $G = (G'+e) \circ f$, where $e$ and $f$ are in a triad of $G$; or \item [(iii)] $G=G'+\{e_1, e_2\}\circ f$, where $\{e_1, e_2, f\}$ is a triad of $G$. \end{itemize} Moreover, $|V(G)|=|V(G')+1$ and $|E(G)|\le |E(G')|+3$. \end{theorem}

-{\bf Proof.} Theorem 2.1 implies that we can construct a graph isomorphic to $G$ from $H$ by a sequence of edge-additions and vertex splits.
-Since $G$ has no $H$-preserving deletable edges, the last operation in forming $G$ is splitting a vertex.
-So for some rank $r(G)-1$ graph $G_{r-1}$.
-Now $G_{r-1}$ may have $H$-preserving deletable edges.
-Let $\{e_1, \dots , e_k\}$, where $k\ge 0$, be the set of $H$-preserving deletable edges in $G_{r-1}$.
-Let Therefore where $G'$ has rank $r(G)-1$ since the edges $e_1, \dots , e_k$ are deletable.
+\begin{proof} Theorem \ref{SplitterTheorem} implies that we can construct a graph isomorphic to $G$ from $H$ by a sequence of edge additions and vertex splits.
+Since $G$ has no $H$-deletable edges, the last operation in forming $G$ is splitting a vertex.
+Let $v$ be the vertex in $G'$ that is split to form two vertices $v$ and $v'$ and let $f$ be the edge joining $v$ and $v'$.
+Then $G= G^+ \circ f$, for some 3-connected graph $G^+$ with $|V(G)|-1$ vertices and an $H$-minor.
+Now $G^+$ may have $H$-deletable edges.
+Remove as many edges as needed to obtain a 3-connected graph $G'$ with an $H$-minor and no $H$-deletable edges.
+Let $X$ be a maximal set of $H$-deletable edges and let $G'=G^+\backslash X$.
+Then $G= G'+X\circ f.$ As in the proof of Theorem \ref{FCT-TopDown}, $|X|\le 2$.
+If $|X|=0$, then we have the situation in (i).
+If $X=\{e\}$, then $G = (G'+e) \circ f$ where $e$ and $f$ are incident to the new degree 3 vertex $v'$.
+In this case $e$ and $f$ are in a triad of $G$.
+If $X=\{e_1, e_2\}$, then $G=G'+\{e_1, e_2\}\circ f$.
+In this case, $e_1$ and $e_2$ are incident with the degree 3 vertex $v'$ in $G$, so $\{e_1, e_2, f\}$ is a triad. \end{proof}

-Let $v$ be the vertex in $G'$ that is split into $v$ and $v'$ such that $f$ is the edge between $v$ and $v'$.
-If any of $e_1, \dots , e_k$ are incident to a vertex other than $v$, then they would remain $H$-preserving deletable edges in $G$.
-Therefore each of $e_1, \dots , e_k$ is incident to $v$.
-We will prove that $k\le 3$, and in each case the specified restrictions hold.